1 2 aim

 Studies in myotubes and mouse models will have to assess efficiency and feasibility in post mitotic cells.
 Authors speculate that perhaps a low efficiency will still be efficient as 1 nuclear domain that is edited can produce dystrophin for a larger area of muscle.

-Hopefully our own study with mdx/Xist mice with 3% of dystrophin expressing nuclei suggest otherwise: Dystrophin does not migrate far from where it is produced.
+Hopefully our own study with mdx/Xist mice with 3% of dystrophin expressing nuclei suggest otherwise: dystrophin does not migrate far from where it is produced.
 So prime editing is feasible in principle but work is needed to improve efficiency and assess feasibility in vivo.